alexrudall/ruby-openai/README.md

 ## Release

 If you want, first run the specs without VCR so they actually hit the API.
-This will cost a little money.
+This will cost about 2 cents.
 You'll need to add your `OPENAI_ACCESS_TOKEN=` in `.env`.

 ```
   NO_VCR=true bundle exec rspec